hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 Instead, they may execute in any order and may be interleaved with other statements.
 An asynchronous statement may be pre-empted at any time, even partially during its execution.
-Hence, it is imperative to properly define their semantics to avoid problems, such as *data races* and properly define how the representation can be lowered to a task-based model.
+Hence, it is imperative to properly define their semantics to avoid problems, such as *data races* and properly define how the representation can be lowered to a task or thread model.

 ### The Happens-Before Graph